Kyle Seager’s home run helps Mariners avoid four-game sweep by Royals

 But the outing didn’t end as he wanted.

-Given a 2-1 lead in the sixth on Jarred Kelenic’s solo homer to deep right-center off Royals starter Brady Singer, Gonzales went into the top of seventh, knowing it was likely going to be his final inning.
-With one out, a 2-2 fastball to Michael A. Taylor intended go up and in, stayed in the middle of the plate.
+Given a 2-1 lead in the sixth on Kelenic’s solo homer to deep right-center off Royals starter Brady Singer, Gonzales went into the top of seventh knowing it was likely going to be his final inning.
+With one out, a 2-2 fastball to Michael A. Taylor intended to go up and in stayed in the middle of the plate.
 With one quick swing and a fly ball into the upper deck, the Mariners’ 2-1 lead was gone.

-After lower back stiffness kept him out of the starting lineup Saturday before being asked to pinch hit later in the game, Seager returned to the starting lineup for the 127th time in the Mariners’ 131st game of the season.
-He sat on a 1-1 changeup, hammering a blast deep over the wall in deep right-center for his 31st homer of the season.
+After lower-back stiffness kept him out of the starting lineup Saturday before being asked to pinch hit later in the game, Seager returned to the starting lineup for the 127th time in the Mariners’ 131st game of the season.
+He sat on a 1-1 changeup, hammering a blast deep over the wall in right-center for his 31st homer of the season.

 “Who else but Kyle Seager?”
 Gonzales said.

-“It’s definitely special,” he said “It’s always nice to have a career high in anything.
+“It’s definitely special,” Seager said.
+“It’s always nice to have a career high in anything.
 That’s always a positive.
 That’s been part of my job.
 That’s something I’ve kind of prided myself on is playing defense and trying to do the damage-type stuff — knocking in runs and doubles and home runs.”

 Seager has played in all but two of the Mariners games this season, missing two before the All-Star break with a leg contusion.
-He has played in every game since the All-Star break (40 games) and has five doubles, 15 homers and 35 RBI.
+He has played in every game since the All-Star break (40 games) and has five doubles, 15 homers and 35 runs batted in.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.